OFFENSIVE COACHING STAFF

 The 1994 season saw not just a national championship, but a 12-0 mark and the No. 1 ranking in the NJCAA through the entire season.
 For his efforts, Pippin was named the NJCAA Coach of the Year and was recently inducted into the TVCC Hall of Fame.

-Before being named the head coach at Trinity Valley, Pippin served as the team’s defensive coordinator (1990-92) for three seasons.
+Before being named the head coach at Trinity Valley, Pippin served as the team’s defensive coordinator (1990-92) for three seasons coaching and recruiting several future NFL players.

 LARRY SMITH | OUTSIDE WIDE RECEIVERS

-Prior to the Blazers, Smith spent 2013-15 coaching at Jacksonville State.
+Smith joined the UAB coaching staff in the January of 2016 after spending three years coaching at Jacksonville State.
 He worked under current UAB head coach Bill Clark in 2013 as a graduate assistant, then spent 2014-15 as the quarterback’s coach.

-In 2015, Smith helped JSU quarterback Eli Jenkins earn All-America honors as Jenkins threw for nearly 4,000 yards and 36 touchdowns.
+In 2015, Smith helped JSU quarterback Eli Jenkins earn All-America honors as Jenkins compiled nearly 4,000 yards and 36 touchdowns.
 The Gamecocks reached the Football Subdivision National Championship game for the first time in program history.

-Smith played quarterback at Vanderbilt University and started 27 games in his career.
+Smith played quarterback at Vanderbilt University from 2007-11 and started 27 games in his career.
 As a senior, he led the Commodores to a 4-2 start before suffering an injury which held him out until the AutoZone Liberty Bowl.
-Additionally, he started nine games a a junior, 11 games as a sophomore and one game as a freshman (Music City Bowl).
+Additionally, he started nine games as a junior, 11 games as a sophomore and one game as a freshman (Music City Bowl).

-Smith played for Bill Clark at powerhouse Prattville High School and was named Mr. Football in Alabama as a senior in 2006 after leading the Lions to a perfect 15-0 record and the 6A state title.
+Smith played for UAB head coach Bill Clark at powerhouse Prattville High School and was named Mr. Football in Alabama as a senior in 2006 after leading the Lions to a perfect 15-0 record and the 6A state title.

 Smith was 39-2 as a starter with no regular-season losses at Prattville and finished with a school record 6,011 passing yards and 54 touchdowns.